 The officers (according to the Bautzener Bilderhandschrift of 1762) wore the same uniform with the following exceptions:

 - tricorne laced gold with a green and white cockade

 - gold aiguillette on the right shoulder

 - green saddlecloth and sabretache both laced in gold and fringed in yellow

 Drummers of the regiments of dragoons usually wore the same uniform as the troopers heavily laced with yellow and black braids or a uniform with inverted colours.
 Thus, in the case of this regiment, drummers probably wore a red uniform laced in yellow and black.

-- Obverse: cypher CRI (for Carolus Romanus Imperator) surrounded by palm and laurel branches; two inverted cyphers EVS (for Eugen von Savoyen)
+- Obverse: cypher KRI (for Karolus Romanus Imperator) surrounded by palm and laurel branches; two inverted cyphers ES (for Eugen von Savoyen)

-- Reverse: a black armed double eagle surmounted by the Austrian crown, on the breast of the eagle a shield surrounded by the neck lace of the Order of the Golden Fleece, with the cyphers EVS (for Eugen von Savoyen) in each outer corner
+- Reverse: a black armed double eagle surmounted by the Austrian crown, on the breast of the eagle the Savoyen red-white-red shield surrounded by the neck lace of the Order of the Golden Fleece, with the cyphers ES (for Eugen von Savoyen) in each outer corner